 One of the things that has helped me do this is something called the Powersheets Goal Planner.

-I stumbled upon Powersheets about a year ago as I was scrolling through Instagram and saw an ad from Cultivate What Matters* promoting their new set of Powersheets.
+I stumbled upon Powersheets about a year ago as I was scrolling through Instagram and saw an ad from Cultivate What Matters promoting their new set of Powersheets.
 Intrigued, I clicked to see what the heck a goal planner was because I’d never heard of such a thing.
 Being the Jazmin I am, I like planning.
 I like setting goals.
-I like checking of boxes and accomplishing things.
+I like checking of boxes and accomplishing things, so a goal planner sounded wonderful!

 After just a few minutes of research, I knew this goal planner was not just something I would find fun to work through.
 It was something that would help me connect with God and my heart on a deeper level.